Better lower bounds for missing species: improved non-parametric moment-based estimation for large experiments: Bagging for more accurate estimates of the missing number of classes

 with $f_{j} = \int_{0}^{\infty} e^{-\lambda} \lambda^{j} / j ! d \mu (\lambda)$.
 As usual~\citep{sanathanan1972estimating}, we split the likelihood into two parts: the unobserved portion and the observed portion as follows,

 Note that the observed data only enters the likelihood above through the latter part $L(n_{1}, n_{2}, \ldots)$.
-This indicates that we can take bootstrapped samples as multinomial samples with size parameter $D$ and probabilities $n_{1} / D, n_{2} / D, \ldots$.
-To alleviate the problem of extreme estimates, we take the median of the bootstrap estimates as the bagged estimator.
+This indicates that we can take bootstrapped samples as multinomial samples with size parameter $D$ and probabilities $n_{1} / D, n_{2} / D, \ldots$, rather than sampling and the individual level.
+This will speed up the bootstrapping tremendously, as the number of items to sample per bootstrap is $D$, rather than $N$, and it's always the case that $D \leq N$.